Incorporation of Affiliated Societies

 - brief outline of concerns of those organizing the meeting

-- guest speaker (from a neighbouring society, The Ontario Historical Society, or the Ministry of Heritage, Sport, Tourism and Culture Industries, Regional and Corporate Services Division), describing the steps necessary to form a society
+- guest speaker (from a neighbouring society, The Ontario Historical Society, or the Ministry of Tourism, Culture and Sport, Regional and Corporate Services Division), describing the steps necessary to form a society

 - discussion about goals and objectives

 - geographical area to be covered

 - a discussion of the way to proceed for the development of this particular society (if sufficient interest is generated by the group present).

 The secretary should record the names, addresses and telephone numbers of all those attending and keep minutes of the meeting.
 If the decision is made to proceed with forming a society, a steering committee, consisting of a chairperson, secretary and publicity co-ordinator (and perhaps others) should be selected for an interim period until the group formally organizes.
 The chair should select an appropriate date, time and place for the next meeting in consultation with those attending.
 Everyone present should be encouraged to bring at least one guest to the next meeting.

 Immediately following the meeting the publicity co-ordinator should prepare a news release about the meeting and forward it to all local papers (if reporters were not present).

 A news release should be prepared well in advance of the next meeting and taken in person (if possible) to the local newspapers, radio and TV stations and other local media.
 This news release, like all other news releases, will be the image of the new society in the community.
 It should be clear, concise, brief, to the point and answer the questions who? what? where? when? why?
 It should also contain the name and telephone number of someone to contact for further information.